techlead-shootorder/automation/packages/docs/pages/guide/installation.md

 ## Docker

-Automatisch comes with two services which are `main` and `worker`.
+automatisch comes with two services which are `main` and `worker`.
 They both use the same image and need to have the same environment variables except for the `WORKER` environment variable which is set to `true` for the worker service.

 ::: warning
 We give the sample environment variable files for the setup but you should adjust them to include your own values.